-10.3 Installing/Changing Blades
+10.3 Installing/changing blades

-Always wear gloves when handling blades.
+Acaution Always wear gloves when handling blades.
 New blades are usually packaged in a coiled position; to prevent injury uncoil them slowly and carefully, while wearing work gloves and safety glasses.

 Refer to sect.
 6.0, Specifications, for maximum and minimum blade widths for your machine.